ygnmax/ygnmax.github.com/source/_posts/EnglishPod Home.md

 + I will be there in a second
 + would / could you sweep the floor
 + vacuum [US], hoover [BR]
 + househusband

+## 182c Boxing Day

++ Dec.
+26
++ flashy: smart and noticeable, but in a rather vulgar way
+  + this orange shirt is flashy
++ hideous: ugly
++ yapping on: continue to talk and talk about sth.
++ blabber on: continue to talk sth. stupid
++ I might just

 # Fix